 3. Check the DistMgr.log file to verify the PCK file movement

 SCCM will automatically create .PCK file in new destination (F drive in this example) whenever PCK file is required again.
-Why to worry about a file which is NOT required 🙂
+Why to worry about a file that is NOT required 🙂

-For testing purpose, I’ve distributed the package GL0003B8 “Test Notepad” to new distribution point.
+For testing purposes, I’ve distributed the package GL0003B8 “Test Notepad” to the new distribution point.
 Monitor DistMgr.log for more details of this action.
 See screen capture below.

 Needs to send the compressed package for package GL0003B8 to site T01 There isn't a copy of compressed copy for package GL0003B8, create it.
 The compressed copy for package was deleted, will not increment the stored package version.
 Starting to compress D:\PkgSource2\Apps\Microsoft\Notepad to F:\_S Mq3on.TMP for package GL0003B8 The compressed size of package GL0003B8 is 42 KBytes STATMSG: ID=2310 SEV=I LEV=M SOURCE="SMS Server" COMP="SMS_DISTRIBUTION_MANAGER" SYS=SCCMServer SITE=GL0 PID=305768 TID=474592 GMTDATE=Mi Apr 16 07:07:30.184 2014 ISTR0="GL0003B8" ISTR1="D:\PkgSource2\Apps\Microsoft\Notepad" ISTR2="\\SCCMServer\SMS_CPSF$\GL0003B8.PCK" ISTR3="" ISTR4="" ISTR5="" ISTR6="" ISTR7="" ISTR8="" ISTR9="" NUMATTRS=1 AID0=400 AVAL0="GL0003B8" Created minijob to send compressed copy of package GL0003B8 to site T01.
 Tranfer root = \\SCCMServer\SMS_CPSF$\GL0003B8.PCK.